A simple algorithm to find the L-curve corner in the regularisation of ill-posed inverse problems: Algorithm

-where $\varphi = (1+\sqrt{5})/2$ is the golden section\cite{ kiefer1953sequential} .
+where $\varphi = (1+\sqrt{5})/2$ is the golden section~\cite{ kiefer1953sequential}.
 Four values of $\lambda$ define four points on the L-curve and allow to calculate two curvatures, $C_{2}$ from $\{P(\lambda_{1})$, $P(\lambda_{2})$, $P(\lambda_{3})\}$ and $C_{3}$ from $\{P(\lambda_{2})$, $P(\lambda_{3})$, $P(\lambda_{4})\}$.
 The curvatures $C_{2}$ and $C_{3}$ are compared; consistent reassignment and recalculation are done in order to work at each iteration with four points $P(\lambda_1)\ldots P(\lambda_4)$.
-The algorithm terminates when the search interval $[\lambda_1,\lambda_4]$ is smaller than a specified threshold $\epsilon$ and returns $\lambda_\mathrm{opt}$.
+The algorithm terminates when the search interval $[\lambda_1,\lambda_4]$ is smaller than a specified threshold $\epsilon$ and returns $\lambda_\mathrm{\myname}$.

-Note that it may happen that the curvature $C_3$ associated to the right-hand circle is negative at the initial stage of the search, since $C_k$ is defined with sign in~\ref{eqn:menga}.
-Moreover by definition the corner must always correspond to a positive curvature and it lays on the left-side of the plot.
-For these reasons the algorithm performs a check, and while $C_{3} < 0$ the search extreme $\lambda_{1}$ is kept fixed, $\lambda_{4}$ is shifted toward smaller values and $\lambda_{2}$ and $\lambda_{3}$ are recalculated.
-The condition on $C_3$ is strong enough that even in case of both negative curvatures it guarantees the convergence toward the corner.
+It may happen that the curvature $C_3$ associated to the right-hand circle is negative at the initial stage of the search, since $C_k$ is defined with sign in~\eqref{eqn:menga}.
+By definition, the corner corresponds to a positive curvature and it lays on the left-side of the plot.
+Hence, the algorithm performs a check, and while $C_{3} < 0$ the search extreme $\lambda_{1}$ is kept fixed, $\lambda_{4}$ is shifted toward smaller values and $\lambda_{2}$ and $\lambda_{3}$ are recalculated.
+The condition on $C_3$ is strong enough that even in case of both negative curvatures it guarantees the convergence towards the corner.

-Some considerations can be done: (a) according to the golden section search method, the algorithm needs to recalculate only one $P(\lambda)$ at each iteration (except for the first iteration), the other can be simply reassigned; this limit the calculation effort; (b) as $P(\lambda_{1})$ and $P(\lambda_{4})$ are distant at the first iterations, $C_2$ and $C_3$ are just rough approximations of the curvature of the L-curve in different regions, but become more accurate as the distance between the search extremes decreases.
+Some considerations: (a) according to the golden section search method, the algorithm needs to recalculate only one $P(\lambda)$ at each iteration (except for the first iteration), the other can be simply reassigned; this limits the calculation effort; (b) as $P(\lambda_{1})$ and $P(\lambda_{4})$ are distant at the first iterations, $C_2$ and $C_3$ are just rough approximations of the curvature of the L-curve in different regions, but become more accurate as the distance between the search extremes decreases.